-Further evidence of the problem associated with maintaining sterile water was highlighted in the survey commissioned by the Working Party in 2017, which was sent to the laboratories in England, Ireland, Scotland, and Wales.
-The participating laboratories provided data on a total of 12,011 final rinse water samples (Table 3).
-The data showed that 35.8% of final rinse water samples had 0 cfu/100ml and 44.06% had <10 cfu/100ml, thus demonstrating that 80% of the samples were within an acceptable limit.
-However, there were also 14.14% where TVC were in 10-99 cfu/100ml range and 5.95% in >100 cfu/100ml range.
-Considering the most recent data published by the UK Joint Advisory Group on gastrointestinal endoscopy (UK JAG), which reported that 2,133,541 gastrointestinal endoscopies were performed in 2019 in all four countries, this means that 426,708 gastrointestinal endoscopes may have been contaminated with unsatisfactory final rinse water.
-Although no outbreaks due to contaminated final rinse water were reported in the published literature in the UK since the previous guidance, there is a concern that the final rinse water may still pose a risk to patients.
-The Working Party emphasised that the apparent absence of outbreaks in the UK is likely due to continued monitoring and the fact that actions are taken before the concentration of microorganisms reaches unsafe levels.
+100 mL, thus demonstrating that 80% of the samples were within an acceptable limit.
+However, there were also 14.14% where TVC were in the 10-99 cfu/100 mL range and 5.95% were >100 cfu/100 mL.
+Considering the most recent data published by the UK Joint Advisory Group on gastrointestinal endoscopy (UK JAG), which reported that 2,133,541 gastrointestinal endoscopies were performed in 2019 in all four countries, this means that 426,708 gastrointestinal endoscopes may have been contaminated with unsatisfactory final rinse water [93].
+Although no outbreaks due to contaminated final rinse water were reported in the published literature in the UK since the previous guidance, there is a concern that the final rinse water may still pose a risk to patients [1].
+The Working Party emphasized that the apparent absence of outbreaks in the UK is likely due to continued monitoring and the fact that actions are taken before the concentration of micro-organisms reaches unsafe levels.